tylerharter/cs301-projects/fall19/p9/stage2.md

 #### Question 38: Combine all the files in `broken_file` and find the number of unique products being reviewed in these files.

 #### Question 39: Combine all the files in the directories `data` and `broken_file`, and find the total number of reviews.

+Hint: You can still use your `get_reviews` function defined in stage 1.
+Write the data gathered from the directory `broken_data` into a new json file, and then use that file along with `review4.csv` to parse the data by using `get_reviews()`.
+Then do not forget to delete the new file.

 Remember that you have to ignore data that you cannot parse.